-The planned 9 percent regional wastewater rate increase that would have taken effect on July 1, 2020 was eliminated in consideration of the economic stresses created by the COVID-19 pandemic on ratepayers.
-Holding rates at the 2020 level will be accommodated through reprioritizing some planned investments, obtaining relief from Federal and state regulatory schedules, taking advantage of historically low interest rates and the judicious use of reserves previously set aside for unexpected needs.
+In consideration of the economic stresses created by the COVID-19 pandemic on ratepayers, wastewater treatment rates for the 2021 fiscal year were not increased.
+HRSD reprioritized some planned investments, obtained relief from federal and state regulatory schedules, took advantage of historically low interest rates and judiciously used reserves previously set aside for unexpected needs to accommodate for deferred rate wastewater treatment rate increase.
 HRSD will continue to monitor the COVID-19 impact on our ratepayers and make further adjustments to investment plans should the economic conditions warrant.